KxSystems/kx-vscode/README.md

 After registering for your chosen version, you will receive an email with a link to download an installation file and a `k4.lic` or `kc.lic` license file.
 Follow the instructions [here](https://code.kx.com/q/learn/install) for Linux, macOS and Windows to install q and a license file before proceeding.

+Once you have installed q and downloaded a license file follow [Integrating VS Code with q](#integrate-vs-code-with-q).

 ### Integrate VS Code with q